mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

  <!-- https://xd.adobe.com/ideas/principles/design-systems/design-thinking-process/ -->

+#### The emerging role of Play testing -

+**emerging cultural norms of playtesting**

-#### Play testing - and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,
+Reviewing data around playtesting the games of others in sessions, and discussion around the final play of the external audience at final showcase. and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,

+In the last chapter,
 Find examples

+When explored from wider perspective, the hard is good lens, is very limiting.
+The following paragraph explores different perspectives on hardness / challenge.

+- arcade games were designed to be hard to extract money from players
+- nes games reputation for being brutal as they often had no way to save states
+- this developed later for snes games , finding challenge and other forms of ways of maintaining interest for different genres of games_

+Other observations
+- The process of teaching challenge via balance cards can happen early on
+- some participants are resistange - see Molly's interactions - does this matter?

-#### Play testing - and embodied participation in the games of others.
+**Play testing - and embodied participation in the games of others**

 study the body language of those play testing games. what is there ? - included